Chapter 1 : How Could You

 "You do remember that we broke up about…maybe a year ago, right?" asked Harry nervously.
 'What kind of question was that?' he thought to himself.

-“How could I forget,” said Ginny.
+"How could I forget," said Ginny darkly.
 That night still gave her nightmares, each one harsher than the last.

 *Flashback* "Ginny, can I talk to you real quick?" asked Harry.
 Ginny shrugged.

-“I know we’ve been going out for…about two years, right?” asked Harry.
+"I know we’ve been going out for…about two years, right?" asked Harry.
 Ginny nodded slowly, not having a clue where this whole thing was going.
-Why was Harry acting so clueless?
+Why the hell did Harry always have to announce the obvious before getting into something that was troubling him?

 "Please don’t take this the wrong way, Ginny, alright?" asked Harry seriously, and Ginny was starting to fear what he was about to say.
 She wanted to stop him, to do something so he would stop speaking, to never continue this conversation again.
 Desperate and without any other options, she tried to kiss him, but he pushed her away.